 Ankle sprains are the most common sports related foot and ankle injury.
 A sprain occurs when the ligament holding the ankle bones and joint stretches beyond its normal range.
 It can be treated non-surgically with a combination of rest, ice, compression by a bandage, and elevating the ankle.
 This combination is referred to as RICE.
 Severe ankle sprains in which the ligaments are torn may require arthroscopic or reconstructive surgery followed by rehabilitation.

-If you’re frequently involved in sporting activities and would like more information on how to best protect your foot and ankle, we recommend you speak with a podiatrist or professional care and advice.
+If you are frequently involved in sporting activities and would like more information on how to best protect your foot and ankle, we recommend you speak with a board-certified podiatrist or seek professional care and advice.

 Other resources to refer to for this condition: